JohnMThompson/tableau-complexity/README.md

 - **CSV (per workbook)**: worksheets table; sidecars:
   - `_summary.json`, `_summary.csv`
 - **Directory CSV**: `all_results.csv` (all worksheets), `all_results_summaries.csv` (per-workbook), plus `all_results_corpus_summary.(json|csv)`.

+Each worksheet row now includes the resolved `calculated_fields` (field name, formula text, and formula complexity) as well as aggregate complexity metrics (`calc_formula_complexity_total`, `calc_formula_complexity_avg`).
+The workbook summaries include the total number of calculated fields plus the aggregated/average formula complexity so you can see how calculated logic contributes to overall workbook complexity.

 ## Notes
 - This uses heuristics; Tableau XML varies by version.
 If a mark/shelf doesn't show up, share a sample and adjust the XPath/logic accordingly.